mbmc/mapbox-directions-android/README.md

 To benefit from the full Mapbox Directions API, use the `MapboxDirections` object.

-For example, to get walking directions from Dupont Circle to the White House (in Washington, DC) you could do the following:
+For example, to get walking directions from Dupont Circle to The White House (in Washington, DC) you could do the following:

 ```
 // Dupont Circle
 Waypoint origin = new Waypoint(-77.04341, 38.90962);

-// White House
+// The White House
 Waypoint destination = new Waypoint(-77.0365, 38.8977);

 MapboxDirections md = new MapboxDirections.Builder()